-It wasn't Tony Blundetto.
+That man who greeted Tony at the Retirement House of Death?It wasn't Tony Blundetto.
 It was Nucky Thompson.
 And inside waiting for Tony were Al Swearengen, Julius Caesar, and others.
 And the two Roman soldiers whom Chris Moltisanti saw losing at craps?
 Lucius Vorenus and Titus Pollo say hi.

+The guy in the Members Only jacket was Eugene Pontecorvo's brotherIn the season 6 premiere "Members Only", Pontecorvo wanted to retire from the mob because he'd received $2 million in inheritance from his aunt.
+Tony refused to allow him to retire.
+Pontecorvo, seeing no other way out of his life of crime, committed suicide.
 While Tony had come to an understanding with the remains of the New York family, it would in no way wipe away all the people Tony had screwed over over the years.
 Members Only guy killed Tony because Tony indirectly led to his brother's suicide.
 He'd lost an aunt and a brother in short order.
 Distraught, the only thing he had left was revenge.

 Tony was killed by AdriannaAdrianna is notably the only person on the series whose "death" happened entirely off-screen and had people questioning whether she was truly dead or not.
 It turns out she is not quite dead and goes into hiding under a new name(and a makeover which makes her virtually unrecognizable) waiting until the war between Tony and Phil is over before hiring Members-Only-Guy to kill Tony.